oprypin/crsfml/docs/tutorials/system/stream.md

 texture = SF::Texture.from_stream(stream)
 ```

 Note that the examples above are redundant, because `from_file` can be used instead.
 The real use cases are if you want to implement custom loading of resources.
-Option 1: read from file, extract into memory, use [MemoryInputStream]({{book.api}}/MemoryInputStream.html).
+Option 1: read from file, extract into memory, use [SF::MemoryInputStream][].
 Option 2: implement a custom stream that reads and extracts on the fly.

 ## Examples

-If you need a demonstration that helps you focus on how the code works, and not get lost in implementation details, you could take a look at the implementation of [FileInputStream]({{book.api}}/FileInputStream.html) or [MemoryInputStream]({{book.api}}/MemoryInputStream.html).
+If you need a demonstration that helps you focus on how the code works, and not get lost in implementation details, you could take a look at the implementation of [SF::FileInputStream][] or [SF::MemoryInputStream][].

 ## Common mistakes

 Some resource classes are not loaded completely after `from_stream` has been called.
 Instead, they continue to read from their data source as long as they are used.
-This is the case for [Music]({{book.api}}/Music.html), which streams audio samples as they are played, and for [Font]({{book.api}}/Font.html), which loads glyphs on the fly depending on the text that is displayed.
+This is the case for [SF::Music][], which streams audio samples as they are played, and for [SF::Font][], which loads glyphs on the fly depending on the text that is displayed.

 As a consequence, the stream instance that you used to load a music or a font, as well as its data source, must remain alive as long as the resource uses it.
 If it is destroyed while still being used, it results in undefined behavior (can be a crash, corrupt data, or nothing visible).